🏡

 Bold and energetic?

 Picking words that describe the mood you want — like “organic,” “modern,” or “soft” — will give direction to every design decision that follows.
+A strong design starts with clarity.
+When you know the feeling you’re after, it becomes easier to make choices that support it.

 🎨 2.
 Build a Cohesive Color Palette